TriKro/rsb-content/part4-evaluative_market_experiment/video-smoke-test.md

 Then some thought and planning needs to be put into promotion.
 In particular, channel testing is an important part of testing virality.
 Which Facebook groups exactly?
 Which Sub-Reddits?
 Where exactly to guest post?
 Posting the video should also take into account the news cycle on social platforms, i.e., when is the right time to post it?

-To some extent, this technique is also embedded in crowdfunding platforms like Kickstarter and IndieGogo.
+To some extent, this technique is also embedded in crowdfunding platforms like Kickstarter and Indiegogo.

 ### Time Commitment